Irish actor Ray Stevenson, of films 'Rome' and 'Thor', dies at 58 - ExBulletin

 Representatives for Stevenson told The Associated Press he died Sunday but had no further details to share Monday.

-While Punisher wasn’t the highest rated film, he would have had another glimpse of Marvel in the first three “Thor” films, in which he played Volstagg.
-Other significant film roles included the Divergent Trilogy, GI Joe: Retaliation, and The Transporter: Refueled. .
+While Punisher wasn’t the highest rated movie, it got another glimpse of Marvel in the first three Thor films, in which he played Volstagg.
+Other significant film roles include the Divergent Trilogy, GI Joe: Retaliation, and The Transporter: Refueled.

 A looming presence at 6ft 4in, Stevenson, who has played his share of soldiers past and present, once said in an interview, I guess I’m an old warrior at heart.